last updated 18/10/2017

 – Allow ruts to hold your car straight and use only gentle steering input.
 Often people over-use the steering wheel, especially since steering feedback is so poor on sand, not allowing the vehicle to fall into and follow ruts.
 This causes the car to plough sideways through the sand which digs the vehicle down and makes it difficult to advance.
 Don’t fight the ruts.
 Use the ruts rather than steering to keep your car straight or to follow a bend.

 – Once bogged first try backing up on your tracks.
 If that doesn’t work, stop.
 Keep your feet off the pedals.
 Avoid making it worse.
 Get out, have a look, air down more, use a shovel to clear the chassis from the sand and from impeding the wheels, make a plan.
-If you avoid making it worse you will nearly always be able to self extract – very rarely is snatching necessary.
+If you avoid making it worse you will nearly always be able to self extract without too much effort.
+Very rarely is snatching necessary.

 – If stuck, try to get free in the direction that is most down hill, and turn your front wheels to the side that will point your car more into the direction of the down hill slope.
 If you are struggling, churning through some deep sand with little progress, often all that’s required is to turn the wheels the other way and / or go in reverse to get the advantage of the slope, freeing the car and allowing it to come back to the surface.
 Then you can give the direction you wanted to go initially another try or make a new plan to get through.